 Despeckle and Wavelet decompose

-Despeckle should be one of the first things you do if you have lots of white or black spots.
+You can try despeckle.
+Sometimes it will work and sometimes make things worse.
 There is also 'Descreen' in Gmic if the spots seem to follow a pattern.
 I have even used it to remove a flyscreen.

 Burn/Dodge tool